mdhaber/scipy/paper.md

 Scientists and engineers frequently analyze data by considering questions of the following forms.

 1. Are the observations sampled from a hypothesized distribution?
-For instance, in Darwin's experiment, are the differences in heights between paired plants normally distributed?
+For instance, in Darwin's experiment [@darwin1877effects], are the differences in heights between paired plants normally distributed?
 2. Are the samples drawn from the *same* distribution?
 For example, does the fertilization method have no effect on plant height?
 3. What can be inferred from the samples about the true value of a population statistic?
 For instance, what is the uncertainty in the true mean difference in heights between paired plants?